jronallo/iiif-image/readme.md

 - Separate tests for each manipulator.
 Currently only sharp is turned on.
 - Module for taking parameters and creating a valid IIIF Image Request URI.
 - Better tests for output images

+## Kakadu Copyright Notice and Disclaimer
+You will need to install the Kakadu binaries/executables available [here](http://kakadusoftware.com/downloads/).
+The executables available there are made available for demonstration purposes only.
+Neither the author, Dr. Taubman, nor UNSW Australia accept any liability arising from their use or re-distribution.

+That site states:

+> Copyright is owned by NewSouth Innovations Pty Limited, commercial arm of the UNSW Australia in Sydney. **You are free to trial these executables and even to re-distribute them, so long as such use or re-distribution is accompanied with this copyright notice and is not for commercial gain.
+Note: Binaries can only be used for non-commercial purposes.** If in doubt please contact the Kakadu Team at info@kakadusoftware.com.

 ## Author